• Home

 Picture

 Dina Weiss was born and spent her youth in Man-chester, England.
 She attended local schools until age 17, when she went to France for one year at a Women's Seminary.
 After a couple years teaching preschool and learning hairdressing in England, she made the move to Montreal to further her education, and then Brooklyn, New York, where she continued to teach pre-school.
 In 2000, she met and married Yitzi Creeger, and continued to live in Brooklyn for a short while.
 When the opportunity presented itself, they picked up and moved to Binghamton in upstate New York to work with Chabad on Campus there.
 Preparing food for over 250 students every Friday night, raising two young boys and working as the Judaic Educator in the local JCC preschool were just some of her regular duties.
-Similar work came there way in Syracuse, but this time overseeing all aspects of Chabad on Campus work, helping to set the stage for her current position as co-director of Chabad at the University of Cincinnati.
-Her classes and kosher cooking instruction, as well as the new UC Noshim women's group, vie for her time while raising six boys.
+Similar work came their way in Syracuse, but this time overseeing all aspects of Chabad on Campus work, helping to set the stage for her current position as program director of Chabad at the University of Cincinnati.
+Her classes and kosher cooking instruction vie for her time while raising the boys still at home.

 The Creeger Boys